How can you have effective meetings? By

 For example, the budget committee may have studied the current dues structure.
 In the report, the committee chairman might thank the members of the committee for their hard work and explain in detail the committee’s position and reasoning.
 At the end of the report, the committee chair would close by saying, "On behalf of the committee, I move that annual dues be increased to $25.00."

-If there are any special committees (also known as ad hoc committees) that may have been formed, their reports will come next.
-As you may not have any, this is an optional section that may or may not be needed.
+committees) that may have been formed, their reports will come next.
+As you may not have any, this is an optional

 Special Orders